Strategy16 min read

 That is why fitness over 40 should look boring on paper and effective in real life.
 Fewer exercises.
 Better execution.
 Clear baselines.
 Repeatable meals.
 Built-in flexibility.

 The professionals who win are not the most motivated.
 They are the ones who remove friction.
-If you want to understand why strength training beats cardio for fat loss after 40, start there.

 The 12-Week Executive Fitness Blueprint